rails/rails/guides/source/classic_to_zeitwerk_howto.md

 As noted, just delete the override, `zeitwerk` mode is the default.

-On the other hand, if the application is loading old framework defaults you need to enable `zeitwerk` mode explictly:
+On the other hand, if the application is loading old framework defaults you need to enable `zeitwerk` mode explicitly:

 ```ruby
 # config/application.rb